AidDeath/Daily-Helper/README.md

   - Check if a state of a specified Windows service runnuning on a specified machine over network
   - Check if a specified process is responding on remote machine over network (Requires Windows Service installation to a target machine)
   - Check available logical drives free space on remote machine (Requires Windows Service installation to a target machine)
+  - Check if last changes in directory was less than specified amount of time

   Main window shows table with results of testings, including last success time and some other information.